Queen-Annes-Revenge-Mgmt/The-Eviction-Loophole/README.md

   </a>
 </div><br />

-Why can't the trash agency handle abuse and harrasment at the trash level - or take complaint regarding abuse of their service?
+Why can't the trash agency handle abuse and harrasment at the trash level - or take complaints regarding abuse of their service?
 It's their service.
 It's their client.
-But it's a city contracted agency, that's more concerned about the legal ramifications of over stepping and involving themselves in a court matter.<br />
+But it's a city contracted agency, that's more concerned about the legal ramifications of over stepping and involving themselves in a potential court matter.<br />

 So when it comes to abuse, every agency redirects the tenant explaining that there hands are tied and that it's a civil matter, flooding the courts.